climech/presence.md/README.md

 ## Configuration

-Refer to the self-explanatory `config.yaml` in the example config directory.
+Refer to the self-documented `config.yaml` in the example config directory.

 ## Usage